cecisalof/museo/README.md

 # Submiting

+Update your app.json previously to set the nw version number

-First, you have to create a build.
+Then, you have to create a build.

 ```
 eas build